Stop the War on Black Lives

 We are in a crisis.
-The brutal police killings of George Floyd and Breonna Taylor, the murder of Ahmaud Arbery, and the militarized police escalation across the country show us once again that people in this country are not free.
+The brutal police killings of George Floyd and Breonna Taylor, the murder of Ahmaud Arbery, the shooting of Jacob Blake, the slaying of Trayford Pelleri—and the militarized police escalation across the country show us once again that people in this country are not free.
 Our response must be urgent and meaningful.

-Many of you reading this right now may have been involved in the struggle for racial justice for years, but I also know some folks may be wondering why you’re hearing from me, from Greenpeace, from the “save the whales” group on a day like today.
-I hope you’ll let me explain.
+Many of you reading this right now may have been involved in the struggle for racial justice for years, but I also know some folks may be wondering why Greenpeace, the “save the whales” group is speaking up to say Black Lives Matter.

-At the root of all of the work that we as a community do, whether it’s for the environment, whether it’s for democracy, whether it’s to change a racist system where Black folks are targeted for violence, the unifying thread is this: we need to dismantle the systems that exploit people and planet, and a core part of that is the fight for justice every single day.
-We simply can never create a green and peaceful future if systems of white supremacy, colonialism, and privilege continue to destroy the environment and strip Black communities of their dignity — and too often, their lives.
+At the root of all of the work that we as a community do—whether it’s for the environment, whether it’s for democracy, whether it’s to change a racist system where Black folks are targeted for violence—the unifying thread is this: we must dismantle the systems that exploit people and planet, and a core part of that is the fight for justice every single day.
+We simply can never create a green and peaceful future if systems of white supremacy, colonialism, and privilege continue to destroy the environment and strip Black communities of their dignity—and too often, their lives.

 We all know that Black and Brown communities disproportionately suffer health impacts from pollution, which is why demanding Environmental Justice has long been a core principle in all our environmental work.
 But we need to do more.